 “Ms. Goodfriend will forever hold a special place in our hearts,” Schroeder said.
 “We hope every child in Haddon Heights will have the opportunity to experience this remarkable connection between educator and students.”

 Goodfriend is likewise endlessly grateful to the community of Haddon Heights, but ultimately says it’s her students that bring out the best in her.

 “I work in an amazing district,” she said.
 “We’re a real family.”

 HONORABLE MENTION – Alyssa Maziarz, Merchantville Elementary School

 Merchantville Elementary School pre-k teacher Alyssa Maziarz has formed special connections with many of her students and their families, including this parent, whose testimonial communicates the reassurance her approach lent to their early days of school.

 “My son was diagnosed with a special need this year, and started as part of the early intervention program.
 In the early stages of our journey, it can be a struggle to find healthcare professionals, therapists, and even family who are as fully vested as the parents are in providing the best educational development opportunities for their child.
 From Day 1, Mrs. Maziarz has taken on that calling with great enthusiasm, and exhibits the same sincere interest in achieving the best outcome for my son.
 She provides constant feedback on his behavior and progression that is well above the call of duty, and for that she is an asset to the Merchantville school and community.” —A.M.

 The NJ Pen Townie Awards were conceived as an antidote to “Best Of” ballot-stuffing popularity contests.

-Reader nominees in five categories—Local Hero, Small Business that Changed My Life, Most Welcoming Space, Outstanding Public Employee, and Teacher Who Made a Difference—will be featured in stories this summer.
+Reader nominees in five categories—Local Hero, Small Business that Changed My Life, Most Welcoming Space, Outstanding Public Employee, and Teacher Who Made a Difference—will be featured in stories this year.